mweston6288/exercise/README.md

     * Workout: Tracks the day the workout was created and an array of exercises
     * Exercises: Contains all relavant fields an exercise might have.
 Some fields may be left blank depending on the exercise
 * Routes: Contains the html and API routing files

+**TODO**
+Line Graph tracks time per exercise rather than per day.
+Will need to change day field to better combine